China and U.S. come to agreement on fentanyl at G-20

 How fentanyl from China is helping fuel US opioid epidemicAug.
 23, 201704:18

-The DEA and many other agencies have played a form of modern day whack-a-mole to combat the pipeline from these Chinese factories that produce fentanyl, but it has not been easy.
+The DEA and many other agencies have played a form of whack-a-mole to combat the pipeline from these Chinese factories that produce fentanyl, but it has not been easy.

 As soon as the United States updates its regulations, some of these Chinese factories will change its formulas by as little as a few molecules.